 The written case conceptualization is expected to integrate relevant theoretical, diagnostic, social, ethical, cultural, and evidence-based assessment and intervention approaches.
 Students are expected to demonstrate their ability to synthesize presenting problems and symptom presentation into a coherent case formulation to guide treatment delivery.
-The written case conceptualization will include a thorough literature review of research on etiology, diagnosis, assessment, causal mechanisms, and intervention linked to the clinical problem reported in the case.
+The written case conceptualization is limited to 20 narrative pages and will include a thorough literature review of research on etiology, diagnosis, assessment, causal mechanisms, and intervention linked to the clinical problem reported in the case.